tagtime/TagTime/README.md

 # Extra Features

 Editor: If you hit enter instead of answering the ping it will open up the editor.

 Ditto: If you enter just a double-quote character (") it will enter whatever pings you entered last time.
+(Thanks to Paul Fenwick for implementing that.)

 # The Math